-John Yoakam Award for Service to LGBT Elders
+John Yoakam Award for Service to LGBTQ Elders

 The award is named in memory of John Yoakam.
-Dr. Yoakam served as a faculty member at the College of St. Benedict/St. John’s University and became chair of the Social Work Department in 2001.
-He was a faculty sponsor of Prism, the campus organization for GLBT students.
-He helped organize the first Lavender graduation ceremonies for GLBT and allied students and served as a facilitator for the Gay and Bisexual Men’s group in St. Cloud.
-Professionally, John became active in several organizations involved with concerns of aging within the GLBT community, including the American Society on Aging’s LGAIN and GLBT Generations in the Twin Cities.
+Dr. Yoakam served as a faculty member at the College of Saint Benedict and Saint John’s University and became chair of the Social Work Department in 2001.
+He was a faculty sponsor of PRiSM, the campus organization for LGBTQ students.
+He helped organize the first Lavender graduation ceremonies for LGBTQ and allied students and served as a facilitator for the Gay and Bisexual Men’s group in St. Cloud.
+Professionally, John became active in several organizations involved with concerns of aging within the LGBTQ community, including the American Society on Aging’s LGAIN and GLBT Generations in the Twin Cities.
 Dr. Yoakam passed away on April 20, 2009.

 To be considered for the Yoakam Award, nominated individuals or organizations must either directly serve older adults, include them as a service delivery target audience, or have influenced the delivery of aging services.
 The nominee must be located within Minnesota.
 The award winner will be recognized in a press release, website marketing, and other promotional activities of JustUs Health.
 The winning individual or a representative from the winning organization must be present at the annual JustUs Health / Training to Serve benefit.